Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - Requirements: SendGrid configured (`SENDGRID_API_KEY`, `FROM_EMAIL`, `FROM_NAME`) and Supabase (`SUPABASE_URL`, `SUPABASE_SERVICE_KEY`).
 If either is missing, the scheduler logs and skips sending.

 ## Daily Morning Brief
-Automated daily email at 09:00 IST to all users
+Automated daily email to all users at a configurable local time

 - What: A daily brief sent to all users at 09:00 IST containing:
   - Core signals for EUR/USD, XAU/USD, BTC/USD from the All‑in‑One (Quantum) model